hasanmansur/Drishtipat/part4/README.md

 provided sequence.

 6. Analyze the results in parts 2 and 5.
 What can you conclude.
-a.
-Is there periodicity and how it shows in results (parts 2 & 5)?
+(a) Is there periodicity and how it shows in results (parts 2 & 5)?
-b.
-Two most distinct phases of gait correspond to the widest and the narrowest profiles.
+(b) Two most distinct phases of gait correspond to the widest and the narrowest profiles.
 Can you detect them from features displayed in 2.
-c.
-Could you use curvature to detect joints and segment body parts?
+(c) Could you use curvature to detect joints and segment body parts?
 How?